Local exponential stability of mean-field Langevin descent-ascent and associated particle system: Introduction

 The analysis of Wasserstein gradient flows has seen major developments in recent years.
-For single-player mean-field Langevin dynamics (obtained from \eqref{eq-main} by taking $f(x,y)=f(x)$ and ignoring $\nu_t$), exponential convergence to equilibrium can often be deduced from functional inequalities such as the log-Sobolev inequality (LSI), with constants depending on the potential and the domain.
-Related convergence results are also available for particle-interacting models with additional pairwise interaction energies; for results in this direction and application in machine learning, see \cite{MR2053570,CB18,Monmarche:2025aa,CJS25} and references therein.
+For single-player mean-field Langevin dynamics (obtained from \eqref{eq-main} by taking $f(x,y)=f(x)$ and ignoring $\nu_t$), global exponential convergence to equilibrium can easily be deduced from functional inequalities such as the log-Sobolev inequality (LSI), with constants depending on the potential and the domain.
+Related convergence results are also available for particle-interacting models with additional pairwise interaction energies; for results in this direction and applications in machine learning, see \cite{MR2053570,CB18,Monmarche:2025aa,CJS25} and references therein.

-For the descent--ascent dynamics \eqref{eq-main}, a comparable convergence theory is still incomplete.
-Convergence is known under strong convex--concavity assumptions on $f$, or for certain modified dynamics; see Section~\ref{sec-related}.
-However, for general $f\in C^2$ the convergence (or possible non-convergence) of the original single-timescale dynamics remains largely open as noted in \cite{WC24_MFLDA}.
+For the descent--ascent dynamics \eqref{eq-main}, a comparable convergence theory has been incomplete.
+Convergence is known under strong convex--concavity assumptions on \(f\), or for modified dynamics; see Section~\ref{sec-related}.
+However, for general \(f\in C^2\), the convergence, or possible non-convergence, of the original single-timescale dynamics has remained largely unknown, as noted in \cite{WC24_MFLDA}.
 Notably, \cite{pmlr-v202-lu23b} used a LSI to construct a Lyapunov function and proved convergence in a sufficiently separated two-timescale regime.
-Since the two-timescale approach can be interpreted as quasi-statically freezing one of the variables, it is plausible that a LSI alone does not directly resolve the original single-timescale problem.
-This perspective partly motivates the open problems posed in \cite{WC24_MFLDA}: progress in this model setting, whether positive or negative, may sharpen our understanding of Wasserstein geometry for optimization and of Wasserstein gradient flows.
+Since the two-timescale approach can be interpreted as quasi-statically freezing one of the variables, it is plausible that a LSI-type control alone does not directly resolve the original single-timescale problem.
+This is consistent with the finite-dimensional examples of \cite{Mourrat26PL}, which show that even two-sided Polyak--{\L}ojasiewicz inequalities do not preclude cycling behavior for gradient descent--ascent dynamics.
+This perspective partly motivated the questions posed in \cite{WC24_MFLDA}: progress in this model setting would sharpen our understanding of Wasserstein geometry for optimization.